 API Marketing Outline: Grow Your Happy Developer Community

 Keep it simple.
-Create a website where finding API keys, supported methods and SDK implementation libraries takes no more than a second.
+Create a website where finding API keys, supported methods, and SDK implementation libraries take no more than a second.
 Plus, remember that your site has only a second or two to gain and hold your potential community members’ attention.
 Make them stay and click through to learn more.
 Work on conversion.

 Let feedbacks flow.
 Criticism is not what you should be afraid of.
 In fact, if you do not get even a little negative feedback, this means that your users are simply not very engaged with your API.
 Create a forum for your developers.
 Let them talk, ask and debate on your API.
 Make some source code visible on GitHub and let your developer community report bugs in a public way.

 Hire a person to manage community issues.
 Let somebody deal with events, oversee documentation, and, of course, be active in the developer family.
 This will give community members a special feeling of excitement and support.
 Remember that any hint of unblushing marketing may tarnish your reputation.

 Make it shine on.
 T-shirts, pens, umbrellas, etc. are things that everybody likes.
 But before that, make sure that your brotherly developer community is close-knit enough.

 We hope that these API marketing methods will help you engage the desired number of skilled programmers.
 If you would like to find out more about a unified API provided by API2Cart, do not hesitate to schedule a FREE consultation with our expert.
 Who knows, maybe it is just what you need for your business expansion.